Great course in a nice park

 Cons: - No signs on any hole

-- No official map -> use the tournament map, at least 16 holes are on it.
+- No official map -> use the one under files on DG Course Review

 If you do not know the tees, it is hard to find your way around.
 So right now it is still best to play the course with a local for a few times.
 Before taking it on for your self.